Before you even enter the room you already have one thing in common – you work or study in the same industry, sector or profession.

 What should I prepare before networking?

 Plan who to speak to: Shyam tries to see if there’s a guest list for events he attends.
 ‘This way I can better understand what I want to get out of the event and who I want to meet.’
 Have an idea of what you would like to find out from these people, and focus on the quality of the networking, rather than the quantity.
+At a virtual event it is easier to see at a glance which employers are attending, but it’s still best to make a plan of action in advance.

 Bring business cards: Handing out business cards gives professionals something to remember you, and your contact details, by.
 ‘Your business card design and content will differentiate you from being remembered and/or being forgotten – be innovative and think outside of the box,’ Shyam adds.
+The equivalent at a virtual fair would be completing your profile on the event platform so that information about you is visible to employers during the event.

 Act the part: Dress professionally, and remember the small things such as smiling and making eye contact.
 Making a good first impression is very important.
 ‘If you look good, it evokes confidence and this is what you want when you arrive at a networking event,’ affirms Shyam.